Pooja113/Pooja113/README.md

 ### About Me
 🎓 I have done Masters in Computer Applications. <br/>
-👩‍⚖️ I have worked on WordPress and PHP for almost 2 years. <br/> 👩‍✈️ I have been working with Javascript/ React/ React-Redux / NodeJs/ ExpressJs (Pug Template Engine )/MongoDB / Mongoose / Tailwind CSS / Firebase / Laravel / Heroku /SocketIO for almost 6 months now.<br />
+👩‍⚖️ I have worked on WordPress and PHP for almost 2 years. <br/> 👩‍✈️ I have been working with Javascript / ReactJs / React-Redux / NodeJs / ExpressJs (Pug Template Engine )/ MongoDB / Mongoose / Tailwind CSS / Firebase / Laravel / Heroku / SocketIO for almost 6 months now.<br />
 🤹‍♀️ Recently, I discovered about Open-Source contribution.<br />
  - Sharing helps us to improve.
 Even, I have learn from open-sources so I will be sharing a lot in here on Github and on Youtube. <br />

 ### Current Status 🎇
-- Sometimes I spend time on Leetcode for DSA!! <br/>
+- Sometimes I like to spend time on Leetcode for DSA!! <br/>
 - I have quite a few projects using MERN / WORDPRESS / BLOCKCHAIN
-- Trying my hands on NextJs as well as BlockChain/Solidity/Ethereum/Moralis/MetaMask/Metaverse/Web3.0
+- Trying my hands on NextJs as well as BlockChain / Solidity / Ethereum / Moralis / MetaMask / Metaverse / Web3.0

 Portfolio: https://github.com/Pooja113/Portfolio